I will describe the 8 main reasons to eat your fruit and vegetables. Those are now clear thanks to scientific (conclusive) studies.

-Tip: Add regular exercise to your balanced diet and food’s nutrients and co will do the rest.
-This means to get lots of fruits and vegetables during meals as they are your best friends.
-These will help your skin glow as they contain great amounts of biotin, carotene along with vitamins C and E, which are natural collagen boosters.
+Tip: Add regular exercise to your balanced diet and food’s nutrients, and co will do the rest.
+This means eating lots of fruits and vegetables during meals as they are your best friends.
+These also help your skin glow as they contain great amounts of biotin, and carotene along with vitamins C and E, which are natural collagen boosters.

 Great read about ageing:

 - British Medical Journal published an article revealing that vegetarians most certainly outlive meat eaters by six years.
 That alone should be an incentive to eat more fruits and greens.